-A unit that is in a party's Generation Resource portfolio in Capacity Exchange may be committed to FRR Capacity Plan if the party has Daily Available ICAP to commit from the unit for the entire term of the commitment specified in the FRR Capacity Plan.33 If the party's Daily Available ICAP for the unit varies for the term of the commitment specified in the FRR Capacity Plan.
+A unit that is in a party's Generation Resource portfolio in Capacity Exchange may be committed to FRR Capacity Plan if the party has Daily Available ICAP to commit from the unit for the entire term of the commitment specified in the FRR Capacity Plan.
+If the party's Daily Available ICAP for the unit varies for the term of the commitment specified in the FRR Capacity Plan, only the minimum Daily Available ICAP may be committed for the term of the commitment specified in the FRR Capacity Plan.